mcleanse13/ALY6000_Introduction-to-Analytics/Project 6_Conditional and Dependent Probabilities in R/README.md

+Project Overview: Conditional & Dependent Probability Analysis in R Using Car Feature and Colored Ball Scenarios

 This project explores conditional and dependent probability concepts through visual examples and R-based exercises.
 Using Venn diagrams and probability trees, I examined scenarios involving car features and colored balls to understand how events relate and influence each other.
 The project reinforced key probability principles while allowing me to practice R programming for data analysis.
 It also served as a culmination of my learning in ALY 6000, enhancing both my analytical thinking and technical coding skills in preparation for ALY 6010.